saljoudi/KSA-Covid19-/README.md

 ## The Covid19's Situation in the Kingdom of Saudi Arabia.
 Facts and Insights.

 I have been working almost everyday in analyzing Covid19 datasets.
-I first statred with several countries I was interestd in seeing their situations, but then I kind of came to the relization that inside each country there are a lot different cities and regions and anayzing the whole country would bring much of insghts.
-Therefore, I decided to look for other datasets which have details info by cities.
-Finally, I came acroos dataset.
-This dataset usually updated daily and contains all numbers of Covid19 cases, mortalities, recoveries, and active cases by cities.
-It does povide other info, but I have looked at them yet.
+I first statred with several countries I was interestd in seeing their situations, but then I kind of came to the realization that inside each country there are a lot different cities and regions, so analyzing the whole country would bring much of insghts.
+Therefore, I decided to look for other datasets which have detailed info by cities.
+Finally, I came acroos detailed dataset.
+This dataset is usually updated daily and contains all numbers of Covid19 cases, mortalities, recoveries, and active cases by cities.
+It does povide other info, but I have not looked into them yet.

-So, in this personal project I am going to walk you through how to handle this dataset & what insights it can offer.
+So, in this personal project I am going to walk you through the process of handling this dataset & what insights it can offer.
 I mainly use data visualization tools to show the numbers and percentages.
-We will also answer some questions which will lead to other questions.
+These visuals will also answer some questions which will lead to other questions.

-#### Reminder: This is an ongoing project & should be updated daily depending on the availability of the data.
+#### Reminder: This is an ongoing project & aims at providing insights and facts as well as aserving as a tutorial.

 ##### Okay, let's dive in.
 **import the needed packages**